THE LONG DANCE - Saturday, Sunday -September 16/17, 2023

 The first Long Dance was held in Pennsylvania in 1987 under the tutelage of Beautiful Painted Arrow.
 At the end of 1996 he retired to his land in Colorado.

 Some people know immediately that this dance is for them while others may need time and processing to decide.
 Often times, people who have an initial reaction of 'I couldn't possibly do it' eventually come to understand that it is part of their destiny to dance.
 As with any decision, it is most important to listen to your heart.
 The tuition for the dance is $100.
 There is scholarship money available for those drawn to dance but who have financial difficulties.
-To register or for more information, please contact Tom at 610-469-9029, click here to email Tom , or Jim at 610-648-0953, click here to email Jim.
-When you register, full instructions will be given about what to bring.
-More about Jim Frank at www.jimfrank.net.
+To register or for more information, please contact Tom at 610-469-9029, click here to email Tom , or Stephanie (484) 318-3637, You can also ask Jim at email@example.com .
+About 10 days before the dance an email with final instructions will be sent.
+If it works better for you, you can register on line at the link below.
+More about Stephanie at https://www.stephaniemooremedicine.com/

 The Medicine Shield Banner